 Load-encroachment logic prevents operation of the phase-distance elements under high load conditions.
-This unique feature permits load to enter a predefined area of the phase-distance characteristic without causing a trip.
+This unique and easy to set feature permits load to enter a predefined area of the phase-distance characteristic without causing a trip.
 Figure 4 shows the load-encroachment characteristic.